 Note!
-All servicing and repair work on the machine requires special training.
+All service and repair work on the machine demands special training.
 This is especially true of the machine's safety equipment.
-If your machine fails any of the checks described below we recommend you to contact our servicing dealer.
+If your machine fails any of the checks described below we recommend that you take it to your service workshop.

-Chain brake and front hand guard

-Checking brake band wear
+Chain brake and front hand guard Checking brake band wear